Skip to content

 Arles (10 minutes by car), Bouches-du-Rhône

-Château de Paon sits ten minutes from Arles on the edge of the Camargue Natural Regional Park, where the wide, flat marshlands meet the Van Gogh light that has drawn artists south for centuries.
-Two hectares of grounds include a French formal garden, rose garden, orchard, and tree-lined allée planted in classic Provençal style.
-Ceremonies take place beneath an ancient tree, with cocktails moving to the courtyard fountain before dinner al fresco along the allée - a progression shaped by the Camargue landscape of open skies and warm stone.
+Château de Paon sits ten minutes from Arles on the edge of the Camargue Natural Regional Park, where flat marshlands meet the Van Gogh light that has drawn artists south for centuries.
+Two hectares of grounds include a French formal garden, rose garden, and tree-lined allée where dinner is served al fresco.

 Why We Love It